-- Relieving excess fluid in the brain.
+- Relieving pressure caused by excess fluid in the brain.
 Cerebral edema caused by acute liver failure can increase pressure on your brain.
 Medications can help reduce the fluid buildup in your brain.

 - Preventing severe bleeding.
-People with acute liver failure often develop bleeding ulcers in the gastrointestinal tract.
 Your doctor can give you medications to reduce the risk of bleeding.
-If you lose a lot of blood, you may require blood transfusions.
+If you lose a lot of blood, your doctor may perform tests to find the source of the blood loss, and you may require blood transfusions.

 - Follow instructions on medications.
-If you take acetaminophen or other medications, check the package insert for instructions on the recommended dosage and don't exceed that dosage.
+If you take acetaminophen or other medications, check the package insert for the recommended dosage, and don't take more than that.

 - Avoid contact with other people's blood and body fluids.
-Hepatitis viruses can be spread by accidental needle sticks or improper cleanup of blood or body fluids.
-It's also possible to become infected by sharing razor blades or toothbrushes.
+Accidental needle sticks or improper cleanup of blood or body fluids can spread hepatitis viruses.
+Sharing razor blades or toothbrushes can also spread infection.

 - Don't eat wild mushrooms.
 It can be difficult to distinguish an edible mushroom from a poisonous one.

 - Take care with aerosol sprays.
 When you use an aerosol cleaner, make sure the room is ventilated, or wear a mask.
 Take similar protective measures when spraying insecticides, fungicides, paint and other toxic chemicals.
-Always follow the manufacturer's instructions.
+Follow manufacturers' instructions.

 - Watch what gets on your skin.
 When using insecticides and other toxic chemicals, cover your skin with gloves, long sleeves, a hat and a mask.